 An ultrasound gel is applied to the abdomen.
 Very high-frequency sound waves are introduced into the abdomen through the gel by using a small probe (transducer).
 Thereafter, the sound waves reflect back from the abdomen, which is collected in the transducer.

 Then, they are sent to the computer, which converts the sound waves into pictorial representation, which is examined by the doctor.

 A biopsy is one of the important tests because it provides the doctor with clear information about the cell from which the tumor has progressed.
 Thereafter, various types of biopsy tests are carried out on the cells for further verification.

 These tests are done by cutting a small portion of body cells or tissue.
 A pathologist (specialized in examining body cells) analyzes the removed portion under a microscope.
 In some cases, the doctor needs the help of an ultrasound or CT scan to direct the biopsy needle to cut the correct portion of tissue.

 For some patients, a number of biopsies are needed to get clarification on the tumor.
-Yet, it does not require a long-term stay in the hospital.
+However, it does not require a long-term stay in the hospital.

-Various types of biopsy tests involved in the examination of a tissue or cells are:
+Various types of biopsy tests involved in the examination of tissue or cells are:

 - CT or ultrasound-guided biopsy

 - Excision biopsy

 A colonoscopy is especially used for examining the inner lining of the colon.
 Before colonoscopy is performed, the nurse or doctor gives a sedative to the patient, which makes him/her feel relaxed.